aalasfar/Tetris/README.md

 Game Functionalities also Errors and Bugs:

-*  -game does not have gameover feature so when objects reach the top they continuously print
+*  -game does not restart after Game Over.
 *  -swiping left and right has bug that they may phase through each other
 *  -increase of game speed is pretty slow but can but is increased when row is cleared
 *  -threads used to have game flow
+*  -rotation is not as smooth (which is not required to be)